walknuts/southportapartments/pages/1-about.md

 Southport's amenities include:

-- Two Pools
+- Two pools
 - Gym
 - Sauna
-- An outdoor recreational 'Platform'
+- An outdoor recreational 'Platform'.

 Here's more details about our amenities: